 3. Study participant access to information and antiretroviral therapy

-A. Role of the CDC in health care: The US Centers for Disease Control and Prevention conducts epidemiological research and issues policy recommendations for disease prevention and control, environmental health, and health promotion and education activities designed to improve health.
+A. Role of the CDC in health care

+The US Centers for Disease Control and Prevention conducts epidemiological research and issues policy recommendations for disease prevention and control, environmental health, and health promotion and education activities designed to improve health.
 The CDC adheres to the highest standards for ethical conduct of research in all of its research activities, both domestically and internationally.
 However, the CDC is not a direct health care organization.
 As a US government organization, the CDC partners with equivalent host-nation institutions such as ministries of public health in conducting overseas research, and provides treatment recommendations in accordance with host nation policies and guidelines.

-B. Universal healthcare coverage in Thailand: Universal healthcare coverage for all Thai citizens was enacted in 2001 and fully implemented in 2002.
+B. Universal healthcare coverage in Thailand

+Universal healthcare coverage for all Thai citizens was enacted in 2001 and fully implemented in 2002.
 Under this system, Thai citizens are ensured for the costs of medical care through one of three programs (Civil Service Medical Benefit Scheme [CSMBS], Social Security Scheme [SSS], and the Universal Coverage Scheme [UC]).
 The CSMBS provides health care to government employees, dependents and retirees.
 The Social Security system is a compulsory insurance program providing coverage for employees of private businesses.
 The Universal Coverage Scheme is the residual insurer in Thailand, providing coverage to anyone who is not eligible for the remaining two programs.
 Patients who do not wish to participate in the Universal healthcare system for any reason may also seek medical care independently in the private sector on a fee for service basis.
 1, 2

-C. Recommendations for antiretroviral treatment (ART) in Thailand: Antiretroviral therapy is provided at no cost under the Universal healthcare system according to national guidelines.
+C. Recommendations for antiretroviral treatment (ART) in Thailand

+Antiretroviral therapy is provided at no cost under the Universal healthcare system according to national guidelines.
 National guidelines for the treatment of HIV infection in Thailand evolved between 2005 and 2014; ART was included in Universal healthcare coverage in 20051, and at that time, national recommendations called for initiation of ART for all persons with HIV infection and either an AIDS-defining illness, symptomatic infection or a CD4 count less than or equal to 200 cell/µL.
 In October 2012, the minimum CD4 threshold for ART was increased to less than or equal to 350 cell/µL, and in October 2014 recommendations were issued for ART in all patients regardless of CD4 count3 (table 2).